flofriday/brainfuck/README.md

 ## braindyn

 braindyn is a jit compiler that uses luajit's [DynASM library](https://luajit.org/dynasm.html).
-It first compiles to the same bytecode as brainbyte but instead of executing it, it compiles the instruction into native x86 or amd64 instructions and later executes them.
+It first compiles to the same bytecode as brainbyte but instead of executing it, it compiles the instruction to native x86 or amd64 instructions and later executes them.

 One disadvantage of braindyn is that the generated code is written in assembly